mangstadt/PHP-HAPI/README.markdown

 # Overview

-PHP-HAPI is a PHP library that allows you to easily query the [Hyperiums](http://www.hyperiums.com) API (HAPI).
+PHP-HAPI is a PHP library that provides an interface to the [Hyperiums](http://www.hyperiums.com) API (HAPI).

 [Hyperiums](http://www.hyperiums.com) is a massively multiplayer, online strategy game that you play from your web browser.

 PHP-HAPI supports HAPI version 0.1.8.

-For more information on HAPI, check out the [official HAPI specs](http://www.hyperiums.com/HAPI_specs.html) or the [HAPI Developer Reference Manual](https://github.com/downloads/mangstadt/PHP-HAPI/hapi-reference-manual.pdf) that I wrote.
+For more information on HAPI, check out my [HAPI Developer Reference Manual](https://github.com/downloads/mangstadt/PHP-HAPI/hapi-reference-manual.pdf).

 # Requirements

-PHP-HAPI requires PHP 5.3 or above.
+ * PHP 5.3 or above to run.

-Requires phar-util (https://github.com/koto/phar-util) to build the Phar file.
+ * phar-util (https://github.com/koto/phar-util) to build the Phar file.

-Requires phpdocumentor (http://www.phpdoc.org/) to build the API documentation.
+ * phpdocumentor (http://www.phpdoc.org/) to build the PHPDocs.

 # Features

 ## Complete API coverage

 Supports all HAPI requests defined in the [official HAPI specs](http://www.hyperiums.com/HAPI_specs.html).
-Responses are unmarshalled into plain, getter/setter objects.
+Responses are unmarshalled into objects that have getter/setter methods for each data field.

 ```php
 <?php